Feltham Prison and Young Offender Institution: The prison today

 Adults and juveniles occupy different residential units on different sides of the prison.
-Units housing young adult offenders hold approximately 56 prisoners.
-Units housing juveniles hold 30 prisoners.
+Since 2024, following the appointment of a dedicated Governor to HMP Feltham B, each side has been governed by a separate Governor and senior team.
+Units housing adult offenders on Feltham B hold up to approximately 56 prisoners.
+Units housing juveniles on Feltham A hold up to 30 prisoners.
 Almost all the juvenile rooms are for single occupation.
 There is a mixture of double and single accommodation for adults (mostly double).
 All rooms have integral sanitation and TV and all areas operate the IEP scheme (incentives and earned privilege scheme).

 The prison's regime includes education (full/part-time), workshops, vocational training in the construction industry, farms and gardens, works, and NVQs.
 Various types of offending behaviour groups are available.
 Other features include the use of voluntary agencies, one-to-one teaching, substance misuse work, and pre-release courses.

 An unannounced inspection of 2017 found that the juvenile units, taken together were not safe for either staff or boys, and that violence had increased in the section for older young men; prompting a Commons debate.
 A serious assault on a staff member took place during the inspection.
 The prison was criticised for the 23-hour detention, in that although exercise was possible, showers were not on those days, and sought to improve this.
 Health care was good and mental health care impressive.
 Efforts to resettle offenders back in the community after release were also good.

 According to a July 2024 report by His Majesty's Chief Inspector of Prisons, HMP Feltham A, the prison's youth facility which houses inmates as young as 15 years old, is the most violent prison in all of England and Wales.

+Following a September 2025 inspection of HMP Feltham B the chief inspector praised the new governor for "reinvigorating the establishment" but work was required to improve outcomes for prisoners.
+HMP Feltham B was also praised for the lifting of restrictions on movement for prisoners in conflict, regular searching to reduce the availability of weapons, and improved incentives to encourage prisoners to behave well, which were all starting to improve the culture of the jail.